Jeon Moo-song: 1960s to 1970s: Beginning with Dong-rang Repertory Theater

 During their conversation, Dongrang told Jeon this: "You have one great weapon that other actors do not have, and that is compassion.
 When you stand on stage, you make the audience feel compassion,' he said.
 'I was thinking of you like that, but would it be okay if you acted like that?
 Be human first.
 That way, you will become a great actor."
 This conversation had a profound impact on Jeon, and he began to improve his attitude from that day forward.

-Jeon was stayed at the trope for five more years.
+Jeon stayed at the trope for five more years.
 In 1975, Jeon with his fellow actor Lee Ho-jae and playwright Oh Taeseok joined National Theater Company of Korea (NTCK).
 He played various characters as an actor of the National Theater Company.

 In 1977, Jeon joined The Dongnang Repertory World Tour.
 The troupe performed as part of the World Theater Month commemorative event, sponsored by the USA headquarters of the International Association of Dramatic Arts, in New York, US from March 15.
 Following this event, the troupe toured various cities in the US, including Dallas, Minneapolis, Los Angeles, and Hawaii, as well as Lane in France, Paris, and the Netherlands, to showcase their level of theater to audiences worldwide.

 The repertoire of the world tour included "Tae" and "Prince Ha Myeol", an adaptation by Ahn Min-soo from Shakespeare's Hamlet.
 "Tae", which was announced in the spring and fall of 1974 and the fall of 1975, portrays the history of the early Yi Dynasty surrounding the usurpation of the throne and the tragedy of Saksin.
 Before their departure, the troupe presented one of their tour works, "Tae", written by Tae-seok Oh and directed by Ahn Min-soo, from February 22 to 24 at the annex of the Seoul Civic Center.
 This event was sponsored by JoongAng Ilbo and Dongyang Broadcasting.